device42/device42-docs/docs/getstarted/tutorials/tutorial-navigating-the-device42-user-interface.md

 />

-Under the **Display Options**, you can choose which text and color coding to apply to the layout:
+Under **Display Options**, you can choose which text and color coding to apply to the layout:
 - **Rack Display:** Choose the text to include on the rack labels.
-- **Rack Color:** Choose between the usage or temperature heatmaps or select a [custom field](/administration/custom-key-value-pairs-explained.mdx).
+- **Rack Color:** Choose between the usage or temperature heatmaps, or select a [custom field](/administration/custom-key-value-pairs-explained.mdx).

 :::info
 See [Buildings and Rooms](/infrastructure-management/buildings-rooms-and-racks/buildings-and-rooms/#room-layout-view.mdx) for information on editing room layouts.